wesleycamargo/azure-docs.pt-br/articles/active-directory/managed-service-identity/qs-configure-portal-windows-vmss.md

 ## <a name="next-steps"></a>Próximas etapas

-- Usando o Portal do Azure, conceda acesso a uma MSI do conjunto de dimensionamento de máquinas virtuais do Azure [a outro recurso do Azure](howto-assign-access-portal.md).
+- Usando o portal do Azure, conceda a uma Identidade de Serviço Gerenciada do conjunto de dimensionamento de máquinas virtuais do Azure [acesso a outro recurso do Azure](howto-assign-access-portal.md).

 Use a seção de comentários a seguir para fornecer seus comentários e nos ajudar a aprimorar e adaptar nosso conteúdo.